nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/05_Modelling_System_Integration/09_Constructing_Process_View/README.md

 ## Determine Interfaces—Between Which IT Systems Should Communication Take Place?

-To carry out the activity no boarding (Figure 5.11) those business processes or business use cases that require an interaction with the IT system of passenger services in order to be processed are chosen from the business system model.
+To carry out the activity no boarding (Figure 5.11) those business processes or business use cases that require an interaction with the IT system of passenger services in order to be processed are chosen from the <b>business system model</b>.
 In our case study, this applies to the use case request passenger list, which has an interface each to baggage transportation and customs at the destination airport.
 To illustrate the following steps, we will look at the interface to baggage transportation (see Figure 5.3).

 We select the actions from the activity no boarding that are connected to the exchange of messages: